Christopher Strachey | i |

 1946 Worked as a schoolmaster at St Edmund’s School, Canterbury, teaching mathematics and physics.

-1949 Taught at Harrow School for three years.
+1949 Taught at Harrow School

 Illustrations